avble/00_prj_vr_docs/docs/source/configuration/Ecolink.rst

    * - Signal Trigger Device
      - Value
    * - ON
-     - Basic Set of 0X00 is sent when it is restored
+     - The associated devices are triggered as OFF when when it ends motion.
    * - OFF
-     - Basic Set of 0X00 is NOT sent when it is restored
+     - The associated devices are NOT triggered as OFF when when it ends motion.